0 Part Course |

 • Use Excel tools to highlight risk areas, particularly in sensitivity analysis

-• Practical hands-on modelling under the guidance of an expert financial modeller
+• Practical hands-on modelling is delivered under the guidance of an expert financial modeller

-• Building up an operating cash flow forecast
+• Sessions build up an operating cash flow forecast

-• Learning about funding the project with equity and multiple debt tranches
+• We cover project funding with equity and multiple debt tranches

-• Learning to do sensitivity analysis using Excel's built-in tools
+• The course includes a sensitivity analysis using Excel's built-in tools

-Our finance modelling for renewable energy training course is designed to help analysts create and use project financial models on a consistent and focused basis, specifically for the renewable power generation industry.
+Finance modelling for renewable energy projects is designed to help analysts create and use models on a consistent and focused basis for the renewable power generation industry.

 Aims

-The principal aim of the sessions is to enable you to create, use and analyse a project finance model, specifically for the renewable energy industry.
-This will be done by reviewing best practices in model structures, and then building up calculations stage-by-stage to create an entire model.
-We will then use Excel tools to analyse outputs, highlight areas of risk and perform sensitivity analysis.
+Participants to create, use and analyse a project finance model, specifically for the renewable energy industry.
+Completed by reviewing best practices in model structures, participants will build up the calculations stage-by-stage, creating an entire model.
+Using Excel tools, we will analyse outputs, highlight areas of risk and perform sensitivity analysis.

 Methodology

-The learning methods we use are practical, as practising newly learned techniques build skills more deeply and more effectively.
-Each section of finance modelling for renewable energy training will be covered briefly as a module in a traditional classroom style.
+Learning methods are practical, with each section covered briefly as a module in a traditional classroom style.
 The real learning experience is found in the exercises within each module.
-Suggested solutions to each stage will be provided and discussed, and participants will be encouraged to review their work independently.
-Further supporting materials and additional exercises will be available for further post-course learning, with ongoing support from the facilitator.
+Suggested solutions to each stage are provided for discussion, whilst participants are encouraged to review their work independently.
+Further supporting materials and additional exercises are available for further post-course learning, with ongoing support from the facilitator.

 Practical Exercises

-A big focus of this course is learning through experience.
-An entire model will be created from scratch.
-Starting with basic assumptions and input data, delegates will build a model with financial structures, inflation, cash flow waterfall, tax and dividends, equity returns and valuations, ratios and cover factors, and sensitivities.
+A big focus of renewables financial modelling is learning through experience.
+This is why we create an entire model from scratch.
+Starting with basic assumptions and input data, participants will build a model with financial structures, inflation, cash flow waterfall, tax and dividends, equity returns and valuations, ratios and cover factors, and sensitivities.

 Headlines

-• Learn about using best practice financial modelling in structure and techniques
+• Learn how to utilise best practice financial modelling in structure and techniques

-• Building funding structures and cash flow waterfalls
+• Build funding structures and cash flow waterfalls

-• Using the outputs of the model – ratios, sensitivity analysis, scenarios
+• Effectively use model outputs – ratios, sensitivity analysis, scenarios

-• Creating and using an entire model for a renewable energy project
+• Create and use an entire model for a renewable energy project

 Trusted By: